RagnarB83/ash-documentation/docs/Geometry-optimization.rst

      - integer
      - 100
      - Maximum number of optimization iterations before giving up.
+   * - ``TSOpt``
+     - Boolean
+     - False
+     - Whether to do saddlepoint/TS optimization or not.
+   * - ``hessian``
+     - string
+     - None
+     - | Hessian option for geomeTRIC.
+Options: 'never', 'first', 'last', 'first+last', 'each', or 'file:<path>''
+       | Keywords refer to when the exact Hessian is calculated or the path to an external Hessian-file.
+       | Default: No Hessian ('never') for TSOpt=False;
+       | for TSOpt=True the Hessian is calculated in the first step ('first').
    * - ``frozenatoms``
      - list
      - None